maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ### Strict Syntax ### {#Strict_Syntax}

-If set to false, the system will automatically insert *'s into a student's answer, (actually any cas string) and it will not throw an error.
+If set to `false`, the system will automatically insert *s into a student's answer, (actually any cas string) and it will not throw an error.
 Note however, that this is actually very hard to define robustly, since \(x(x+1)\) means apply the function \(x\) to the argument \((x+1)\), whereas \(\sin(x)\) would be fine.
 How does one distinguish between the two?